Programme Participants

 Over the years, Ms Le Sourd has developed extensive knowledge of international cultural cooperation and funding schemes for the mobility of artists, cultural professionals and networks.
 She is deeply interested in the multiple and evolving needs, motivations, contexts and realities of mobility for artists and cultural professionals.

-Director General of the Cabinet, National Secretariat of Culture, Paraguay
+Director General of the Cabinet, National Secretary of Culture, Paraguay

 Mr López La Bella holds a Master’s degree in Cultural Management from the International University of Catalunya (Barcelona, Spain) and a postgraduate degree in International Cultural Cooperation and Management from the University of Barcelona (Spain).
 He teaches cultural management and financing of the arts at the National University of Asunción, Paraguay.